RMIT-RoboCup-Standard-League/PP1-Nao-Soccer/README.markdown

-Welcome to the rUNSWift 2017 git repository.
+Welcome to COSC2408 Programming Project 1 Robot Soccer git repository.

 The directory structure is: